-Many Jewish people who may have originally been a part of the ethnic group but no longer identify with the Jewish culture or no longer practice Jewish customs or Judaism as a religion.
+Many Jewish people may have originally been a part of the ethnic group, but no longer identify with the Jewish culture or no longer practice Jewish customs or Judaism as a religion.
 Conversely, there are many Jews who were once part of a different ethnic group but have converted to Judaism for a variety of reasons.

 Where Do Jewish People Originate From?

 Being that Judaism is the foundation for the Jewish ethnicity, one can begin to look at the history of the Jewish culture and people by learning more about Judaism itself.
 As stated in an article in the Jewish Virtual Library, Judaism rose out of a single ethnicity in the Middle East.
 More specifically, Jews originate from Israel, which was formerly known as Yehudah.
 This southern region of ancient Israel was conquered by the Babylonian Empire in 586 B.C.E., bringing about exile for the Jews (also referred to as Yehudim).

 Ancient Jews were not strangers to conflict amongst empires in the ancient Middle East, according to a historical breakdown of the beginnings of Jewish people.
 About 50 years later, the Persian Empire then conquered the Babylonian Empire, allowing Jews to return home to Israel.
 Despite this, many Jewish people were skeptical, deciding instead to remain in Babylon, today’s Iraq and Iran.